DuoStream/Duo/README.md

 - "AMD AMF/VCE" to offload the encoder workload onto the first AMD GPU on your system
 - "NVIDIA NVENC" to offload the encoder workload onto the first NVidia GPU on your system

+# Getting HDR running on the new Steam Deck OLED
+**Note: HDR and custom refresh rate support are Patreon supporter benefits and are not available in the free version of Duo.**

+1. Install the latest [Moonlight nightly build](https://github.com/FrogTheFrog/com.moonlight_stream.Moonlight) on your Steam Deck OLED.
+2. Add Moonlight as a non-Steam game on your Steam Deck OLED.
+3. **Optional:** Install [Decky](https://github.com/SteamDeckHomebrew/decky-loader) and the [Reshadeck](https://github.com/safijari/Reshadeck) plugin on your Steam Deck OLED.
+4. **Optional:** Save this [corrective shader](https://github.com/DuoStream/Duo/raw/main/Files/SteamOS/ImageAdjustment.fx) into your Deck's **~/.local/share/gamescope/reshade/Shaders** folder and enable it in Reshadeck to fix the Steam Deck OLED's known [black level issue](https://github.com/moonlight-stream/moonlight-qt/issues/1117).
+5. Create a 1280x800@90Hz HDR-enabled instance for your Steam Deck OLED in Duo Manager with a minimum luminance of 0 nits, a full-frame maximum luminance of 1000 nits, and a maximum luminance of 1000 nits, then restart Duo.
+6. Start Moonlight on your Steam Deck OLED in game mode and pair it to your Duo instance by entering the pairing PIN via its Sunshine web admin panel.

+## Occasional HDR stream decoding issues on Steam Deck OLED
+Moonlight sometimes has issues decoding HDR-enabled streams on the Steam Deck OLED, which will result in a black screen.

+Should you run into this issue, reboot your Steam Deck OLED, and everything should be back in working order once again.

 # Known issues and workarounds

+## HDR support requires a one-time post-install host system reboot to start functioning
+Duo incorporates HDR functionality through Microsoft's new IddCx 1.10 interface, which gets enabled as part of Duo's installation process.

+However, the Windows feature API necessitates several minutes and a subsequent system reboot to seamlessly transition from the older IddCx 1.9 to the newer IddCx 1.10 interface.

+Until this transition is completed, all instances with HDR capability will revert to SDR, using the older IddCx 1.9 interface, to maintain functionality.

 ## Microsoft accounts not working right
 Microsoft accounts appear as local accounts to most Windows operating system components but fail to authenticate via Network Level Authentication.